videosdk-live/videosdk-docs/docs/tutorials/customized-layout.md

 ## How it works?

 After providing `templateUrl`, now its Vidoe SDK server job is to pass that `templateUrl` in the Video SDK Composer, after the Video SDK Composer joins that meeting as a recorder with provided
-`token` and `meetingId` then record / HLS / LiveStream the whole meeting.
+`token` and `meetingId` then record / HLS / Livestream the whole meeting.

 ### Step 1 : Create Template URL